-Both parents experience highs and lows in sexuality after childbirthAugust 1st, 2013 in Health /
+Both parents experience highs and lows in sexuality after childbirthAugust 1, 2013 in Medicine & Health / Health

 Partners of new mothers often experience shifts in sexuality, and these shifts are often unrelated to biological or medical factors pertaining to childbirth.
 The findings, which are published in a recent issue of The Journal of Sexual Medicine, expand current understanding of postpartum sexuality, and may help health professionals as they counsel new parents.